 Increasing the share of EVs on Whistler roads is aligned with meeting the RMOW’s official climate targets set in the current Official Community Plan (OCP), with numerous Community Energy and Climate Action Plan (CECAP) priorities, the priorities set out by the Transportation Advisory Group (TAG), and transportation and energy and climate goals set out in the new draft OCP.

 The project will deploy recent dual-port Level 2 charging stations, with load sharing ability and network functionality to provide effective and cost efficient EV charging coverage.
 The chargers will have the widely used SAE J1772 connector to enable the broadest possible access.
-Current signage placed throughout the Village to help locate parking lots with EV chargers will be further expanded to help identify and locate new infrastructure from the project.
+Existing signs placed throughout the Village to help locate parking lots with EV chargers will be further expanded to help identify and locate new infrastructure from the project.

 Widely accessible electric vehicle infrastructure is imperative in ensuring that Whistler’s largest GHG emitting sector can transition to the clean energy future.
 Expanding Whistler's EV charging network in Whistler will serve two distinct populations: it will help our local citizens choose EVs, while also enabling visitors to choose electric mobility to travel to and from Whistler.
 Enabling and encouraging visitors to choose EVs is one of the few actions Whistler can take to reduce emissions associated with travel to and from Whistler, which are estimated at 18 times total community emissions.

 This important climate action and infrastructure work was completed thanks to federal and provincial funding contributions covering approximately 45 per cent of the EV charging station installation cost.
 These public EV charging stations were made possible by funding from Natural Resources Canada’s Zero Emission Vehicle Infrastructure Program ($117,755), the provincial Climate Action Revenue Incentive Program ($61,500) as well as parking revenue from the Day Lots.